segabl/pd2-sh-complements/README.md

   - Ace
     - Damage 90% → 60%

-*Body Expertise gives too much value for very low effort.*
+*Body Expertise simply gives too much value for very low effort.*
 *Reducing the damage percentage should bring the skill more in line.*

 ### Ghost